(keep reading to learn what happened)

 The kitchen is covered in grime and grease and just generally a disgusting disaster.

 The walk-in refrigerator smells and has black mold.
-Raw beef is stored near cooked, fried chicken.

-There is over $1,000 of wasted produce in the fridge, which is part of what explains why Lowery’s Seafood Restaurant is doing poorly financially.
+There is also over $1,000 of wasted produce in the fridge, which is part of what explains why Lowery’s Seafood Restaurant is doing poorly financially.

 Gordon then discovers the oysters he was served yesterday covered in slime.
-He is angry as those oysters could have poisoned him.

 After the staff finishes cleaning the kitchen, Gordon takes the team to the Hell on Wheels bus to learn and practice the new menu.